liquidslr/dragai/Readme.md

 ### DragAI: Open-source RAG agent for websites data

-DragAI helps to build a Retrieval-Augmented Generation (RAG) chat agenT.
+DragAI helps to build a Retrieval-Augmented Generation (RAG) chat agent.
 The agent integrates web crawling, vector storage, and language modeling to ingest, index, and interact with data collected from the web.

 ---